7-Day Tasmanian Road Trip Itinerary

 - Launceston – Cataract Gorge

-- Tamar Valley Wineries – Moores Hill, Wines for Joanie
+- Tamar Valley Wineries (after 11am) – Moores Hill, Small Wonder

 Lunch – Pipers Brook Vineyard Cafe (Pipers Brook)